-Expected Course Outcomes CL At the end of the course, the students will be able to: Explore foundational concepts of growth, differentiation, maturation, and development.
-U of development, and delve into the characteristics of major stages in the human life cycle, including prenatal and postnatal growth.
+Expected Course Outcomes CL At the end of the course the stade of the elliptic At the end of the course, the students will be able to: Explore foundational concepts of growth, differentiation, maturation, and development.
+U They will explore the evolutionary context of human growth, grasp the lifespan perspective including prenatal and postnatal growth.
 Comprehensive understanding of the multifaceted factors influencing human growth, the An methodologies used to study growth, and the assessment of growth patterns.
 This knowledge is essential for individuals studying human biology, anthropology, and related fields, as it provides insights into the complex interplay between genetics, environment, and various influences on human development.
-Students will explore segmental growth, techniques for analyzing human physique and body An composition, the significance of age in growth studies, and various methods for assessing age, including dental age, skeletal age, and morphological age.
+Students will explore segmental growth, techniques for analyzing human physique and body composition, the significance of age in growth studies, and various methods for assessing age, including dental age, skeletal age, and morphological age.
 Explore the challenges associated with malnutrition, morbidity, mortality, infant mortality, Ap and the role of maternal education and immunization programs in public health initiatives.
-This knowledge is valuable for those pursuing studies in public health, nutrition, and related fields.
-At the end of the course, the students will be able to: Explore foundational concepts of growth, differentiation, maturation, and development.
+1 0 1 At the end of the course, the students will be able to: Explore foundational concepts of growth, differentiation, maturation, and development.
 They will explore the evolutionary context of human growth, grasp the lifespan perspective of development, and delve into the characteristics of major stages in the human life cycle, including prenatal and postnatal growth.
 Comprehensive understanding of the multifaceted factors influencing human growth, the methodologies used to study growth, and the assessment of growth patterns.
 This knowledge is essential for individuals studying human biology, anthropology, and related fields, as it provides insights into the complex interplay between genetics, environment, and various influences on human development.
 Students will explore segmental growth, techniques for analyzing human physique and body composition, the significance of age in growth studies, and various methods for assessing age, including dental age, skeletal age, and morphological age.
-Explore the challenges associated with malnutrition, morbidity, mortality, infant mortality, and the role of maternal education and immunization programs in public health initiatives.
-This knowledge is valuable for those pursuing studies in public health, nutrition, and related
+Explore the challenges associated with malnutrition, morbidity, mortality, infant mortality,